 Shorter Trek to Everest Base Camp in September

-Regular Everest base camp trekking itinerary is for 11-12 days, but it can be shorter for people who do not have enough time.
-It can be customized to 7-9 days.
-The shorter Everest base camp trekking in September follows the formal itinerary up to the base camp, then flies out to Kathmandu on a helicopter directly.
+The regular Everest Base Camp Trekking itinerary is for 11–12 days, but it can be Shorter for people who do not have enough time.
+It can be customized to take 7-9 days.
+The shorter Everest Base Camp Trekking in September follows the formal itinerary up to the Base Camp, then flies out to Kathmandu on a helicopter directly.

 Helicopter flight to Everest base camp

-Don’t you have enough time for a trek, or can’t trek to the high altitude?
-But you still might be interested in reaching the world’s highest mountain base camp and seeing this famous mountain from a close distance.
+Don't you have enough time for a Trek, or can you trek to a high altitude?
+But you might still be interested in reaching the world's highest mountain base camp and seeing this famous mountain from a close distance.
 And you may not know how it is possible.
 Yes, it is possible!
-You can reach the Everest base camp without many days of walking.
+You can reach Everest Base Camp without walking for many days.

-A helicopter tour takes you directly to the Everest base camp in September from Kathmandu within an hour.
-It is perfect for those who do not have plenty of time for long trekking or can’t trek in the high mountain lands and cold temperatures.
+A Helicopter Tour takes you directly to Everest Base Camp in September from Kathmandu within an hour.
+It is perfect for those who do not have plenty of time for long treks or who can't trek in the high mountain lands and cold temperatures.

 Conclusion

-Now, you have found why September is a perfect month to trek to Everest base camp.
-We have discussed mental and physical preparation, highlights, weather/temperatures, advantages, difficulties, and tips for the Everest base camp trek in September.
+Now you know why September is the perfect month to Trek to Everest Base Camp.
+We have discussed mental and physical preparathighlightliWeatherther temperatures, advantages, difficulties, and tips for the Everest Base Camp Trek in September.

-Not only about a regular trekking package, you know about a customized trek with a shorter itinerary and reaching the base camp without a walking trip.
-There are also many other trekking packages in the Everest region that you can do in September.
-Check our available packages from the Khumbu region and contact us for more information if you need it.
-If you think this post helps you plan a trekking trip to the Everest base camp in September, we are happy to arrange a trip for you.
-And share this and recommend it to friends to read once before they plan to trek to Everest base camp in September.
+Not only do you know about a Regular Trekking Package, but you also know about a customized trek with a shorter itinerary and reaching the Base Camp without a walking trip.
+There are also many other Trekking Packages in the Everest Region that you can do in September.
+Check out our available packages from the Khumbu Region and contact us for more information if you need it.
+If you think this post helps you plan a trekking trip to Everest Base Camp in September, we are happy to arrange a trip for you.
+You can share this blog and recommend it to friends to read once before they plan to trek to Everest Base Camp in September.